dininimi/OnlineShopppin/README.md

 -------------------------

 > Here I have used OOP concepts
-     # using OOP concepts it make easier for passing data and keep them as a whole part when need.
+     # OOP make easier for passing data and keep them as a whole part when need.
+     # Security
+     # Reuse code through inheritance
+     # Effective in problem solving.
 > MVC architecture for design this project.
      # It makes easier and very clear for understanding the project.
      # Well organized pattern.